rekhaDevs/samagragovernance.in/src/pages/team/index.md

     name: Radhay Anand
     project: SamagraX
   - bio: >-
-      Raghav holds a Bachelors' degree in Political Science and Economics from Ashoka Univeristy.
+      Raghav holds a Bachelor's degree in Political Science and Economics from Ashoka University.
 Before joining Samagra, he was working as a Legislative Assistant to a Lok Sabha Member of Parliament, supporting multiple development initiatives in the MP's constituency.